oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

        ```

-2. Add and configure the Application Datasources with the Oracle Base Database Service connection information and credentials
+2. Add and configure the Application Datasources with the Oracle Base Database Service connection information and credentials.

    Replace the content of the *application.yml* from *src/main/resources/application.yml* with below:

-   Ensure to update the url value with your specific environment values
+   Ensure to update the **url** value under the **datasources:** with your specific environment values

     * [dbhostname IP]
     * [port]